All Episodes

 Thank you so much.

-And before I make proper greetings, I just want to be sure to get this name out.
+Before I make proper greetings, I just want to be sure to get this name out.

-Stuart Kaufman, autocatalytic sets is the theory.
+Stuart Kaufman Autocatalytic Sets is the theory.

-Now for the proper greetings, oh great one.
+Now for the proper greetings, oh, great one.

-Um I've been a big fan of yours for a long time.
+I've been a big fan of yours for a long time.

 Thank you, sir.

-Um thank you for everything.
+Thank you for everything.

-Um I'm a deacon at a church, but I'm also a Darwinist.
+I'm a deacon at a church, but I'm also a Darwinist.

-I think that um a lot of elements of Darwinian theory would uh find approval uh among conservatives, among them the idea that uh evolution requires a conservative mechanism, which in us is our genes.
+I think that a lot of elements of Darwinian theory would find approval among conservatives.

 It requires a selective mechanism as well.

-Um those are the trials of life itself, and unfortunately, socialism often leaves those out.
+Those are the trials of life itself, and unfortunately, socialism often leaves those out.

-Um and uh generally when a government program is uh isn't working, it isn't selected out, it's just given more money, which is sort of the reverse of evolution.
+It's just given more money, which is sort of the reverse of evolution.

-So I just uh No, but it's a perfect liberal evolution.
+No, it's a perfect liberal evolution.

 Liberal evolution rewards failure.

-But it's uh it's not expands it.
+But it's not expands it.

 It's not progress, though.

-It's not progressive, I think it goes backwards.
+It's not progressive, I think.

 They're not.

-I think they're not at all.
+I find they're not at all.

 You know what you ought to do?